Center for Buddhist Studies 2018-2019 Events

 2019 Numata Lecture

-Avalokitasvara / Avalokiteśvara, Amitābha / Amitāyus and pratyekabuddha / pratyayabuddha
+Avalokitasvara / Avalokiteśvara, Amitābha / Amitāyus and pratyekabuddha / pratyayabuddha:

 Misinterpretations of Gāndhārī Buddhism by Sanskrit Composers of the Mahāyāna Scriptures